devjgm/papers/cpp_civil_time.md

 The following code snippet illustrates the public API for each of the civil time types described above.
-As an implementation choice, Google chose to write one class template that is parameterized on the alignment field as a "tag" struct.
+As an implementation choice, Google chose to write one class template that is parameterized on the alignment field as a tag struct.

 ```cpp
 namespace detail {